andrenarchy/openwifimap/README.md

 # Developers corner
 ## Documentation of node documents
-Each node **must update its data at least once a day**.
+Each node's data **must be updated at least once a day**.
 If a node is not updated for several days it is considered to be offline and removed from the map.

 ### Required fields
 We all love documentation by example, so here is one.
 There are a few required fields in a node document.
 This is a node document that would result in an icon on the map: